afaiyaz006/afaiyaz006/README.md

 ## 🌱 Currently Learning

 - **Next.js** and **TypeScript** to enhance my front-end and full-stack skills.
-- **Machine Learning**: Exploring neural networks and deep learning with Python and TensorFlow.
+- **Machine Learning**: Exploring neural networks and deep learning with pytorch.

 ---